-This is the Union College - New York Men's Swimming scholarship and program info page.
-Here you will get information about the school and information on their Men's Swimming program like who to make contact with about recruitment, names of past alumni, what scholarship opportunities can be had and ways to begin the recruiting process.
+This is the Union College - New York Men's Swimming scholarship and program information page.
+Here you'll get information regarding the school and details on their Men's Swimming program like who to contact about recruitment, names of past alumni, what scholarship opportunities are available and ways to start the recruiting process.

-Union College - New York Men's swimming Program Recruiting and Coaching Personnel
+Union College - New York Men's swimming Program Coaching & Recruiting Personnel

-If you are trying to get recruited it is critical to know who to talk to - and NCSA has got the information you need.
-The Head of the Union College - New York Men's Swimming program is Scott Felix.
-Other key personnel include:
+If you're trying to get recruited it's important to understand who to talk to - and NCSA has the information you'll need.
+The Head Coach of the Union College - New York Men's Swimming program is Scott Felix.
+Other major staff include:

-For anybody who is interested in being a member of Union College - New York Men's Swimming program these are the people you must get in touch with.
-You'll be able to choose to contact them through email using the link above or call the college to get additional details about the college and Men's Swimming program before deciding on if it's the best fit for you.
+If you are considering becoming a member of Union College - New York Men's Swimming program they are the individuals you'll want to speak to.
+You'll be able to choose to contact them by way of email using the link above or call the college to obtain more information regarding the school and Men's Swimming program before deciding if it is the right fit for you.

-NCSA gives student athletes the information and tools they need to enhance their odds of being recruited by a Men's Swimming program, whether it's at Union College - New York or another school.
+NCSA gives student student athletes the resources and info they need to improve their chances of being recruited by a Men's Swimming program, whether it's at Union College - New York or another college.
 Since 2000, NCSA has been connecting athletes and coaches which is a crucial component of the recruiting process.
-This year on it's own there are 1925 Men's Swimming student athletes making use of the NCSA technology, network and scouting experts to get their highlights before 903 coaches at 524 colleges Men's Swimming programs across the country.
+This year alone there are 6918 Men's Swimming high school athletes utilizing the NCSA scouting professionals, network and technology to get their highlights in front of 1369 coaches at 549 colleges Men's Swimming programs across the country.

-If you want to join the Union College - New York Men's Swimming program you have to start building relationships and a highly-visible, professional quality recruiting profile.
-Beginning that process as early as possible is critical to your success.
-So create your free profile to become a confirmed NCSA Men's Swimming athlete and start connecting with coaches at the Union College - New York Men's Swimming program today.
+If you'd like to join the Union College - New York Men's Swimming program you need to start building relationships and a highly-visible, professional quality recruiting profile.
+Beginning that process as soon as possible is critical to your success.
+So create your free profile to become a confirmed NCSA Men's Swimming student athlete and start connecting with coaches at the Union College - New York Men's Swimming program today.